ovinc/helisol/README.md

 # About

-**helisol** is a Python 3 package that calculates precisely the earth trajectory (tilt, longitude, true anomaly etc.) and apparent sun position (height above horizon, azimuth etc.) in the sky seen from any specified position on Earth and at any time.
+**helisol** is a Python 3 package that calculates precisely the earth trajectory (tilt, longitude, true anomaly etc.) and absolute and apparent sun position (declination, right ascension, height above horizon, azimuth etc.) in the sky seen from any specified position on Earth and at any time.
 Sunset, solar noon, and sunrise times are also provided.

-- `Earth` describes the motion of earth around the sun, irrespective of the location on the surface of earth
+- `Earth` describes the motion of earth around the sun

+- `Sun` describes the position of the sun seen from earth, irrespective of exact location on earth (declination, equation of time, etc.)

-- `Sun` describes the apparent position of the sun in the sky at a given location on earth.
+- `SunObservation` describes the position of the sun in the sky as observed at a given location on earth (azimuth, height, etc.).

 The package also includes tools to store and manipulate angles (`Angle` class) and times (`Time` class), and a function to calculate refraction effects (`refraction()`).